US prosecutors end old terror case against California man

 Prosecutors noted that his conviction was overturned “based solely on the effectiveness of the lawyer of his own choosing.”
 The U.S. Attorney’s Office in Sacramento, along with the U.S. Department of Justice’s National Security Division, reviewed the case and the evidence that would be available during a new trial before opting not to proceed, prosecutors said.

-“While we are grateful for the dismissal, the fourteen years Hamid spent behind bars on charges of which he was innocent remain a grave miscarriage of justice,” his family and lawyers said in their statement.
+“While we are grateful for the dismissal, the 14 years Hamid spent behind bars on charges of which he was innocent remain a grave miscarriage of justice,” his family and lawyers said in their statement.
 “Hamid’s exoneration is a cause for celebration, but the story of his case is tragedy that must not be repeated.”

 They noted that both the federal judge and a federal magistrate found that multiple witnesses credibly testified, years after his conviction, that Hamid could not have committed the crimes.

 Both judges decided “that Hamid would not have been found guilty had the powerful evidence of his innocence that won his freedom in 2019 been presented to his jury in 2006,” the attorneys and family said in their statement.
-Attorney Dennis Riordan said Hayat would not immediately be commenting beyond the statement..

 Investigators initially alleged that five men were part of an al-Qaida “sleeper cell” in Lodi.